Need fresh thinking?

 This can be accomplished by making sure that negative elements rank lower than positive ones—such as great reviews, directory listings, and your own social media.
 Tools such as Yext.com can help ensure your various listings and address information are optimized and available online, and it can facilitate reviews, as well.
 It’s also a good idea that your business takes advantage of the myriad free platforms that can promote your company, such as Facebook, Google+, Twitter and more.

 Reputation management isn’t a one-time effort.
 All it takes is one bad review for you to lose business.
 Stay vigilant.
 Check your reviews every day.
-And look for your own business frequently so you can discover what your customers are seeing.
+And look for your own business frequently so you can discover what your retail services customers are seeing.

 Help is a few keystrokes away.